Nabakrushna Choudhuri

-Nabakrushna Choudhuri (23 November 1901 – 24 June 1984) was an Indian politician and activist.
+Nabakrushna Choudhury (also spelled Nabakrushna Choudhuri; 23 November 1901 – 24 June 1984) was an Indian politician and activist.
 He served as Chief Minister of the Indian state of Odisha.
-He was a freedom fighter who participated in the Non-cooperation Movement, the Civil Disobedience movement, and the Peasants movement.
+He was a freedom fighter who participated in the Non-cooperation Movement, the Civil Disobedience movement, and the Peasant movement.

 Early life

-Nabakrushna Choudhuri was born to Gokulananda Choudhuri at the village of Kherasa, Jagatsinghpur district, Odisha.
-His father belonged to a Zamindari family and was an accomplished advocate.
-Nabakrushna Choudhuri studied at the Pyari Mohan Academy, Cuttack.
+Nabakrushna Choudhury was born to Gokulananda Choudhury at the Kherasa village of Jagatsinghpur district, Odisha.
+His father belonged to an aristocratic Zamindar Karan family and was an accomplished advocate.
+Nabakrushna Choudhury studied at the Pyari Mohan Academy, Cuttack.
 He completed his studies for to Matriculation Examination at the age of 15 but had to wait for a year due to age restriction.

 In 1917, joined the Ravenshaw College, Cuttack.
 His brother Gopabandhu Choudhuri resigned from British government service to work in social service.
-Also later that year Bolshevik revolution happened.
-These events had an influence.
 In 1921 he left the Ravenshaw College along with few of his classmates, e.g. Nityananda Kanungo, Loknath Patnaik, Jadumani Mangaraj and Harekrushna Mahtab to join non-cooperation movement and to work in social service.
-He lost his father around this time so he came under his elder brother Gopabandhu Choudhury's guardianship.In 1922, Nabakrushna Choudhuri went to Gandhiji's Sabarmati ashram, Ahmedabad to learn all about Khadi – the principles and philosophy of spinning and weaving.
+He lost his father around this time so he came under his elder brother Gopabandhu Choudhury's guardianship.
+In 1922, Nabakrushna Choudhury went to Gandhiji's Sabarmati Ashram, Ahmedabad to learn all about Khadi – the principles and philosophy of spinning and weaving.

-On return from Sabarmati, Nabakrushna tried to organize Gandhian programs in Odisha.
-He along with his brother in a school at Alakashram, which was established by his brother.
+On return from Sabarmati, Nabakrushna tried to organize Gandhian programs in Odisha along with his brother in a school at Alakashram, that his brother established.

-In 1925, Nabakrushna went to Shantiniketan further studies on instructions of Mahatma Gandhi.
+In 1925, Nabakrushna went to Shantiniketan to further his studies of Mahatma Gandhi.
 During his ten-month stay there, he came in contact with Malati Choudhury (née Sen), whom he married later.

-After their wedding Nabakrushna Choudhuri and Malati Choudhury went to stay at Tarikund, a village near Jagatsinghpur.
-Nabakrushna worked on the land as a farmer.
-In 1928, their eldest daughter Uttara was born.
-They were involved in literacy and adult education of the villagers besides agriculture while at Tarikund.
+Later, he and his wife worked at Tarikund, a village near Jagatsinghpur.
+There, they both worked as farmers and teachers with his first daughter, Uttara being born in 1928.